PlasmaFlare/plasma-baba-mods/readme.md

 If you are on the [Baba Is You Discord](https://discord.gg/GGbUUse), you can report bugs in #plasmaflare-mod-collection-bugs, which is a thread of #asset-is-make.
 You can also report bugs in #asset-is-make, but I recommend the first channel just to avoid spamming the other channels.

 # Changelog
+- **1.5.11** (8/30/22)
+  - [THIS] Fixed THIS + GROUP giving an error
+  - [THIS] Fixed an inconsistency with how THIS handles GROUP vs GROUP2
+  - Fixed settings button not showing in some cases
+  - Added a dumb sound effect
 - **1.5.10** (7/18/22)
   - [THIS]: Fixed "THIS mimic X" erroring
 - **1.5.9** (7/12/22)